 Finish Squash and Make Garlic Bread

-Carefully stir butternut squash on baking sheet and move to one half.
+Carefully stir butternut squash and move to one half of baking sheet.
 Place ciabatta halves on empty half of baking sheet, cut side up, and drizzle with 1 Tbsp. olive oil and add half the garlic (reserve remaining for sauce).

 Roast until squash is tender and ciabatta is lightly browned, 8-10 minutes.